How American Society is Driving ADHD Misdiagnoses & Adderall Addiction

 Dr. Ish Major, a leading psychiatrist, agrees with Christina’s theory and has noted that ADHD is commonly misdiagnosed.
 In his profession, he has seen young children in second grade being diagnosed with ADHD and being given an Adderall prescription.
 Whereas in past decades, it would likely be assumed that the child was simply restless due to their curious mind, and no diagnosis or prescription would be made.

 For more information about the Adderall crisis in America, you can click here for a full MSN Lifestyle article.
 The article covers Maria Shriver’s and Christina Schwarzenegger’s feature piece on the popular show, The Doctors, during which they discussed their documentary.

 Supportive Drug Rehab Center in Georgia – (678) 737-4430

 The first step in overcoming Adderall addiction and similar substance use disorders is recognizing the problem exists.
-The second step is seeking professional help from a trusted team of addiction treatment specialists, like you can find at The Carter Treatment Center in Cumming and Peachtree City, Georgia.
+The second step is seeking professional help from a trusted team of addiction treatment specialists, like you can find at The Carter Treatment Center in Cumming and Suwanee, Georgia.
 We have an intentional focus on holistic treatments, like adventure therapy and life skills coaching.
 If you believe we may be the right fit for your journey to sobriety, please contact us at your first opportunity to learn more about our programs and how we can empower you.